QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

 var apiInstance = new Quantimodo.VariablesApi();

+var opts = {
-var taggedVariableId = 56; // Number | Id of the tagged variable (i.e. Lollipop) you would like to get variables it can be tagged with (i.e. Sugar).
+  'taggedVariableId': 56, // Number | Id of the tagged variable (i.e. Lollipop) you would like to get variables it can be tagged with (i.e. Sugar).
 Converted measurements of the tagged variable are included in analysis of the tag variable (i.e. ingredient).

-var tagVariableId = 56; // Number | Id of the tag variable (i.e. Sugar) you would like to get variables it can be tagged to (i.e. Lollipop).
+  'tagVariableId': 56, // Number | Id of the tag variable (i.e. Sugar) you would like to get variables it can be tagged to (i.e. Lollipop).
 Converted measurements of the tagged variable are included in analysis of the tag variable (i.e. ingredient).
+};

 var callback = function(error, data, response) {
   if (error) {